wasp-lang/wasp/web/docs/project/custom-vite-config.md

 import { ShowForTs, ShowForJs } from '@site/src/components/TsJsHelpers'

-Wasp uses [Vite](https://vitejs.dev/) for serving the client during development and bundling it for production.
-If you want to customize the Vite config, you can do that by editing the `vite.config.ts` file in your `src/client` directory.
+Wasp uses [Vite](https://vitejs.dev/) to serve the client during development and bundling it for production.
+If you want to customize the Vite config, you can do that by editing the `vite.config.{js,ts}` file in your project root directory.

 Wasp will use your config and **merge** it with the default Wasp's Vite config.